finbourne/luminesce-sdk-java/sdk/docs/SqlDesignApi.md

         // SqlDesignApi apiInstance = apiFactory.build(SqlDesignApi.class);

         SqlDesignApi apiInstance = ApiFactoryBuilder.build(fileName).build(SqlDesignApi.class);
-        ErrorHighlightRequest errorHighlightRequest = new ErrorHighlightRequest(); // ErrorHighlightRequest |
+        ErrorHighlightRequest errorHighlightRequest = new ErrorHighlightRequest(); // ErrorHighlightRequest | SQL (by line) to syntax check and return error ranges from within, if any. try {
-        try {
             // uncomment the below to set overrides at the request level
             // ErrorHighlightResponse result = apiInstance.putIntellisenseError(errorHighlightRequest).execute(opts);